MS IV

 Pubmed: Pubmed

 I grew up in Payson, Utah.
-Following a two-year ecclesiastic mission in Spain I attended Brigham Young University-Provo where I attained my B.S. in Molecuar Biology.
-My honors thesis was a collabrotive work with students in Chinle to investigate the ability of sunflowers to remove uranium from pooled groundwater.(1,2).
-I also participated in Dr. Marc Hansen's (PhD) laboratory where we validated a new synthesis technique for JAK1 JH2 pseudokinase inhibitors (3).
+After a two-year ecclesiastical mission in Spain, I attended Brigham Young University-Provo, where I earned my B.S. in Molecular Biology.
+My honors' thesis was a collaborative work with students in Chinle to investigate the ability of sunflowers to remove uranium from pooled groundwater (1).
+I also participated in Dr. Marc Hansen's (PhD) laboratory where we validated a new synthesis technique for JAK1 JH2 pseudokinase inhibitors (2).
 I gained experience in tissue culture, luciferase assays, and drug discovery which I used following graduation as a high-throughput sequencing (HTS) technician for Recursion Pharmaceuticals, and gained experience working in industry.

-Outside of studies, I love getting outdoors, spending time with my wife, and socializing with the MD-PhD family.
+Outside of medicine, I love spending time outdoors with my family, trail running, and making homemade ice cream.

 Honors & Awards: